-To select eligible stocks within the investment universe, the management team relies on a credit analysis combined with a non-financial analysis based on ESG (Environment, Social and Corporate Governance) criteria.
+To select stocks eligible for the Fund, the management team relies on a credit analysis combined with a non-financial analysis based on ESG (Environment, Social, and Governance) criteria.
 The non-financial analysis process is used to assign an ESG rating ranging from A (best rating) to G (lowest rating).